Midori-Dragon/Furaffinity-Custom-Settings/README.md

 SettingTypes can have the following values:

-- `SettingTypes.Number` - A TextField that only accepts Numbers
+- `SettingTypes.Number` - A TextField that only accepts Numbers _(Type Description doesn't aplly here)_
-- `SettingTypes.Boolean` - A Checkbox with a description (Checkbox description only applies if this Type was chosen)
+- `SettingTypes.Boolean` - A Checkbox with a description
 - `SettingTypes.Action` - A Button with a certain Action

 ### Action